-Young people in the global south often face unacceptable threats of bullying, violence, sexual exploitation, abuse and harassment in higher education (HE) and technical and vocational education and training (TVET).
+Young people in emerging economies often face unacceptable threats of bullying, violence, sexual exploitation, abuse and harassment in higher education (HE) and technical and vocational education and training (TVET).
 The problem is widely known, yet under-researched and under-discussed.

 This event is part of the Wilton Park Dialogues on youth – Powering the Future.
 This series focuses on young people, creating a positive and action-oriented debate with emphasis on youth ambitions and opportunities in relation to employment, education, security and peace.

-- Raise the profile of risks with stakeholders throughout skills and higher education delivery chains, and to share best practice youth-appropriate safeguarding interventions.
+- Raise the profile of risks with stakeholders throughout skills and higher education sector and to share best practice youth-appropriate safeguarding interventions.

 - Map out effective safeguards – what works, what doesn’t, and share case studies of change.

-- Create a network of engaged organisations on the topic.
+- Create a network of engaged organisations to advocate for, and champion change.